byronbytes/Tasks/README.md

   🇺🇸 [🇪🇸](https://github.com/LiteTools/Tasks/blob/master/docs/Translated%20READMEs/README-ES.MD) [🇵🇱](https://github.com/LiteTools/Tasks/blob/master/docs/Translated%20READMEs/README-PL.md) [🇷🇺](https://github.com/LiteTools/Tasks/blob/master/docs/Translated%20READMEs/README-RU.md) [🇨🇳](https://github.com/LiteTools/Tasks/blob/master/docs/Translated%20READMEs/README-CN.md)
 </h1>

-**Tasks** is an application that improves computer performance. **Tasks**'s main features include an advanced cleanup tool, a startup manager, and a detailed Task Manager.
+**Tasks** is an application that can improve computer performance. **Tasks**'s main features include an advanced cleanup tool, a startup manager, and many more tools for optimization.
 These tools help improve computer performance, system boot times, and ensures a faster experience while using your computer.

 ### Intentions
 We aim to make a lightweight, free, intuitive and responsive cleaning tool.
-We believe that computer performance is crucial to everyone and should not include any hidden paywalls inside the application.
-Our goal is to make a tool that anyone can use from anywhere.
+Computer performance is crucial to everyone and should not include any hidden paywalls inside the application.
+Tasks is made to be a tool that anyone can use anywhere.

 ## Features